National Grid Reserve Service: Short Term Operating Reserve (STOR)

-STOR is subject to a number of restrictions and conditions which include a minimum capacity threshold of 3MW.
+STOR is subject to a number of restrictions and conditions which include a minimum capacity threshold of 3 MW.
 Above this capacity it is possible to tender directly to National Grid for the provision of STOR services or via the assistance of an agent.
 Prospective providers can choose to use an Agent to administer their tender process and, on their behalf, submit STOR Tenders to National Grid.
 National Grid is willing to deal with Agents provided that no part of the tender process or contracting process is hindered.
 STOR tenders are evaluated the same way whether submitted directly or through an Agent.

-Aggregators provide an alternative for sites that either haven't the 3MW minimum capacity at a single location or would rather defer the operational responsibilities to a specialised third party service provider.
+Aggregators provide an alternative for sites that either haven't the 3 MW minimum capacity at a single location or would rather defer the operational responsibilities to a specialised third party service provider.
 An Aggregator develops and operates multiple sites (STOR Sub Sites) and offers these to National Grid as a single STOR Site.
 This role is specifically different from that of an Agent.

 Whilst an Aggregator can be an asset owner, typically an Aggregator will act on the behalf of one or more third party asset owners to submit "composite" STOR Tenders to National Grid.
 National Grid therefore perceives the role of an Aggregator as essentially a "Reserve Provider", holding the STOR Contract itself whilst managing the necessary interfaces with the various individual asset owners.

 The prices tendered by a potential provider will determine their position in the operational merit order and affect the number of events, operating hours and payment levels they will receive.